micha1805/cloudinaryNodejsTuto/README.md

 That's it!
 You can now use Cloudinary to store images (indirectly) into your database.

-## Comments on sample app, how to run it
+## Comments on the sample app, how to run it

 You need a file called `dev.env` in the `config` folder, it must contains the following, obviously adapted to your own credentials :